MichaelMueller/o365-ldap-proxy/README.md

 ## Configuration
  * Create an Application in Azure as described here: https://docs.microsoft.com/en-us/azure/active-directory/develop/active-directory-integrating-applications
  * Copy config.sample.js to config.js and make configuration changes
- * Start the first mirroring by invoking "node azure_mirror.js"
- * Start the server using "npm start" or "node server.js"
+ * Start the server using "npm start" or "node server.js" (the mirroring is automatically scheduled by the server)
  * Create a service for the server on your system
- * Install a cronjob for doing the mirroring, e.g. every hour "node azure_mirror.js" should be invoked

 ### Complete setup on Ubuntu
  * Run sudo-apt get install nodejs